thonatt/CSL/README.md

 As C++ and GLSL share a common C base syntax, most of the operators keywords are identical and can be used as is.
 This includes for example:
 + `+`, `-`, `*`, `/` and their assignment operator counterparts,
 + `==`, `<`, `>` , `&&` and other binary relational or bitwise operators,
-+ `[]` for component or row access
++ `[]` for component or row access, and for swizzling.

 One exception is the ternary operator ` ? : `.
-Even if the synthax is identical between C++ and GLSL, it cannot be overloaded.
+Even if the synthax is similar between C++ and GLSL, it cannot be overloaded.
 Therefore it is replaced by a macro `CSL_TERNARY` with the 3 arguments.

 Swizzles are GLSL-specific operators for verstatile vector components acces.
 In order to preserve all the swizzling possibilities while keeping the code simple, CSL uses global variables such as `x`, `y`, `z`, or `w`.
-The syntax for swizzle accessing is for example `myVec[x,z,x];`.
-To prevent namespace pollution, each of these swizzle variable belongs to a specific namespace corresponding to its swizzle set.
+The syntax for swizzle accessing is for example `myVec[x,z,x]`.
+To prevent namespace pollution, all those swizzle variables belong to a specific namespace corresponding to their swizzle set.
 Available namespaces are `csl::swizzles::xyzw`, `csl::swizzles::rgba`, `csl::swizzles::stpq`, and `csl::swizzles::all` which includes the previous three.

 <details>
-    <summary>Swizzle examples</summary>
+    <summary>Swizzle and operators examples</summary>
 <table>
   <tr>
     <th>Code</th>